aroberge/friendly/docs/html/_sources/design.rst.txt

 - In addition to showing the line of code where an exception is raised, how many other lines of code should be shown?
-  Python's `cgitb module <https://docs.python.org/3/library/cgitb.html>`_ shows 5 lines of context for each "item" in a traceback.
-We currently show only three.
+  Python's `cgitb module <https://docs.python.org/3/library/cgitb.html>`_ shows five lines of context for each "item" in a traceback.
+We currently show only four.

 - Should we aim to provide information about **all** standard Python Exceptions, or just a subset?
 Should we include also Warnings?